-Along with the rest of the country, Oregon has been experiencing significant recovery since the recession of 2008 and currently ranks fourth in the nation for job growth.
-Over the past year the job growth rate has risen to 3.5%, adding 50,000 jobs (Oregon State Office of Economic Analysis).
-The industries that are currently seeing the most growth are healthcare, leisure and hospitality, financial services and manufacturing (Oregon Employment Department).
+Along with the rest of the country, Oregon has been experiencing significant recovery since the recession of 2008.
+From January 1, 2016 to January 1, 2017, Oregon had the 8th highest job growth rate in the nation.
+(State of Oregon Employment Dept.).
+Since then, growth has slowed as the economy transitions to a more sustainable rate of growth.
+The industries that are currently still seeing the most growth are healthcare, leisure and hospitality, financial services and manufacturing (Oregon Employment Department).